-Varaždin Baroque Evenings.
-Taking place over the course of two weeks every year in September, local and international orchestras play in the cathedral, churches, and theaters around town.
+Varaždin Baroque Evenings, Varaždin.
+Taking place over two weeks every year in September, local and international orchestras play in the cathedral, churches, and theaters around town.

-Labin Art Republika.
-Running from June to September, the town comes alive with street performances and studios open their doors.
-Additionally, every Tuesday at 9:30 pm free guided tours depart from the tourist office in the old town re-counting legends and myths of the area.
+Labin Art Republika, Labin.
+Running from June to September, the town comes alive with street performances, and studios open their doors.
+Additionally, every Tuesday at 9:30 pm, free guided tours depart from the tourist office in the old town, re-counting legends and myths of the area.

-Festival of Subotina.
+Festival of Subotina, Buzet.
 The small town of Buzet, close to the Slovenia border, hosts a slew of truffle-related events, the top one being on the second Saturday in September to mark the start of the white-truffle season.

-Outlook Festival.
-For five days in early September Europe's largest bass and dubstep festival takes place in Punta Christo Fort in Štinjan, just outside of Pula, with the opening event to take place in the Roman Ampitheater.
+Outlook Festival, Štinjan.
+For five days in early September, Europe's largest bass and dubstep festival takes place in Punta Christo Fort in Štinjan, just outside of Pula, with the opening event to occur in the Roman Amphitheater.

-Supetar Summer.
-Supetar on Brač Island accommodates a two-month-long festival of folk music, klapa, dance and classical concerts in addition to exhibitions, talks, and outdoor cinema.
+Supetar Summer, Brač.
+Supetar on Brač Island accommodates a two-month-long festival of folk music, klapa, dance, and classical concerts in addition to exhibitions, talks, and outdoor cinema.

-Puppet International Festival.
+Puppet International Festival, Zagreb.
 Since 1968 Zagreb has hosted this notable festival showcasing puppetry, from workshops on puppet making to exhibits.

-Samobor Music Festival.
+Samobor Music Festival, Samobor.
 One of the most prestigious classical music festivals in Croatia, this festival lasts for nine days, many of the performances held in the town's two central churches.

-Truffle Days.
+Truffle Days, Livade.
 This multi-day festival (September to November) takes place during the white truffle peak season annually in Livade, the center of the truffle region in Istria.
 Enjoy all things truffles, including a demonstration using specially-trained dogs to search them out.

-Trash Film Festival.
+Trash Film Festival, Varaždin.
 This campy festival in Varaždin celebrates low-budget action movies, from martial arts to sci-fi to horror.

 Ultimate Guide to Brač.
 Brač is Croatia’s third-largest island, the biggest in Dalmatia, and among the closest to the mainland.
 It's also a great choice for active pursuits: stellar windsurfing, any type of watersport under the sun, cycling, and hiking.